gospeldesk/www.gospeldesk.org/_posts/2024-02-20-welcome-to-gospel-desk.md

 ---

 Greetings!
 Welcome to Gospel Desk.
-My purpose with this blog is to participate in the life of the Orthodox Church.
-I look forward to sharing observations from the Gospels, the wider Scriptures, and the Fathers.
+My purpose with this blog is to participate in the life of the Orthodox Church, sharing observations from the Gospels, the wider Scriptures, and the Fathers.
 I hope to further the Great Commission.
 Perhaps I will engage with contemporary issues, though that is not my primary interest.
 This introductory post offers a sketch of my background and my hopes for this blog.

 ### A Brief Biography